MythicMeta/Mythic_External_Agent/README.md

 ### exclude_documentation_c2

-Setting this value to `true` will prevent Mythic from copying the vontents into the documentation-docker's c2 folders.
+Setting this value to `true` will prevent Mythic from copying the contents into the documentation-docker's c2 folders.

+### exclude_agent_icons

+Setting this value to `true` will prevent Mythic from copying the contents into the mythic-docker/app/static folder with the other icons.